bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 }
 ```

 The `hitch()` function defines an `inflight` variable in the closure of the returned wrapper function.
 When called, the wrapper function checks the inflight variable, and if it is not set, assigns to it a promise which resolves to a call to the original function.
 The wrapper function returns this inflight promise, regardless of whether or not it was set by the call.
-Finally, we use [`Promise.prototype.finally()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally) to clean up the inflight promise when it settles, so that new calls can be made.
+Finally, we use [`Promise.prototype.finally()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally) to clean up the inflight promise when it settles, so that new calls to the original function can be made.

-While this approach reduces the number of concurrent runs of the async function to one, it wouldn’t be correct to use for our use-case, insofar as by the time all promises settled, we might not yet have had an async run with the latest props for each async component.
-We need a strategy which *enqueues* new runs of async component functions so that when all promises settle, the element tree and rendered values reflect the latest props and state.
+While this approach reduces the number of concurrent runs of an async function to one, it wouldn’t be correct for our use-case, insofar as by the time all promises settled, we might not yet have had an async run with the latest props for each component.
+Instead, we need a strategy which *enqueues* runs of async component functions so that when all promises settle, the element tree and rendered values reflect the latest props and state.
 We can tweak the `hitch()` function above as the alternative higher-order function `enqueue()` to demonstrate the logic we want.

 ```js
 function enqueue(fn) {